aboutte/awesome_xml/README.md

   class Item
     include AwesomeXML

-    node :reference, :integer, tag_type: :attribute, look_for: 'ref' node :owner, :text end end
+    node :reference, :integer, attribute: :ref
+    node :owner, :text
+  end
+end
 ```

 Easy!
-As you see, you can pass in the option `:look_for` with a string that will then be used to
-build the XPath to your node, instead of using the node name.
-Use this whenever you want your nodes
-to be named differently than in the XML document.

-Also, you might have noticed that the context node for the `Item` class is automatically set.
-So need
+You might have noticed that the context node for the `Item` class is automatically set.
+No need
-to call `.set_context` except you want a different context, of course.
+to call `.set_context` except you want to override the default, of course.

 If you want, you can also pass in the class itself instead of a string with the class name.
 Just make sure that it is defined before you use it in your `.node` method!
 Like this: